Theo is a tech junkie constantly looking for the next big thing.

 Dash Cam: Side A

 There's not much to show on this side of the dash cam other than the speaker.
 This speaker doesn't do much other than provide an audible beep when the dash cam turns on and off.
-This is useful for feature for letting you know that the dash cam has successfully turned off at the end of your drive.
+This is a useful feature for letting you know that the dash cam has successfully turned off at the end of your drive.

 Dash Cam: Side B